5 Best Virtual and Outsourced Accounting Services for Small Businesses in 2020

 - Corporate ($299/month): Monthly expenses between $50K and $1M

-Like inDinero, Bench charges you annually.
-If you want to pay month by month, you’ll end up spending $20 to $50 more each month, depending on the plan.
+The pricing above is for annual plans: if you want to pay month by month, you’ll end up spending $20 to $50 more each month, depending on the plan.
 But since each plan lets you sync up to 15 financial accounts, you’re still getting a pretty good deal, especially compared to providers like inDinero, whose most expensive plan allows only up to four financial accounts.

 Need help getting your past accounts in order?
 If you choose one of Bench’s historical bookkeeping packages, a Bench bookkeeper will work through past months of disorganized bookkeeping to get your accounts up to speed.
 Like Bench’s typical plans, its historical plans break down by your past monthly expenses.
 The cheapest plan, Starter, costs $159 per historical month for businesses with under $1K in expenses.